-Locate the hood release underneath the dash on drivers side.
+Locate the hood release underneath the dash on the driver's side.
 Pull the lever until you hear the hood pop open.
 Next, you need to release the hood safety latch at the front of the hood.

 - Locate the power steering reservoir.

 - Remove the power steering cap.
-Read the current level using the cap dipstick.
-You will notice a Low and Max level for the power steering fluid.
+Read the current oil level using the cap dipstick.
+You will notice Low and Max levels for the power steering fluid.
 Determine if the current power steering level is below the minimum level.

-- Add power steering fluid.
+- Add the appropriate power steering fluid if needed.
 If the power steering level is below the minimum mark, add the recommended GM power steering fluid to bring the level between the Min and Max marks.
 Do not overfill.

 It is not recommended to drive a Chevrolet if it has low power steering fluid.
-Not only will you hear a groaning noise, have a hard time turning the steering wheel but you may damage the power steering pump itself.
+Not only will you hear a groaning noise and have a Hard time turning the steering wheel but you may damage the power steering pump itself.

-Adding power steering fluid to a Chevrolet is easy.
+Adding power steering fluid to a Chevrolet is a very simple task.